Two Mules for Sister Sara: Plot

-Eventually the two reach Juarista commander Col. Beltran's camp.
+Eventually, the two reach Juarista commander Col. Beltran's camp.
 In the lead-up to the attack, Sara begs the local villagers for money needed to purchase dynamite for the assault on the garrison, enlisting the help of prostitutes at a brothel.
 When Hogan is shocked that she would take them to a brothel, Sara reveals to Hogan that she is not a nun, but a prostitute and a Juarista wanted for shooting a French lieutenant.
 She posed as a nun initially for protection as a woman travelling alone and later because of Hogan's initial stated reluctance to protect her had she not been a nun.
 Although Hogan is shocked, resenting all the chaste nights they spent together travelling, he kisses her and declares it is a bad time to indulge.
-The two team up to infiltrate the fort and let a squad of revolutionaries in through a trapdoor, while two other squads attack the gates and a fourth act as sharpshooters.
+The two team up to infiltrate the fort and let a squad of revolutionaries in through a trapdoor, while two other squads attack the gates and a fourth acts as sharpshooters.

 Expecting the French army to be drunk for Bastille Day, they instead find that the train's destruction has put the garrison on high alert.
 Hogan and Sara infiltrate the fortress by Hogan posing as a bounty hunter who has captured Sara and is turning her in for the reward.
 The ruse works, and Hogan and Sara engage the French commanding officers while the garrison's gates are breached for the Mexican revolutionaries to swarm through.
-A battle ensues; the French are defeated, and the Mexicans capture the fort.
+A battle ensues, the French are defeated, and the Mexicans capture the fort.
 As promised, Hogan receives half the riches.
-Now wealthy and with his job completed, Hogan sets off with Sara, now wearing a garish red silk gown and feathers instead of the habit, the romantic couple now intending to open a gambling house in San Francisco.
+Now wealthy and with his job completed, Hogan sets off with Sara, now wearing a garish red silk gown and feathers instead of the habit; the romantic couple now intend to open a gambling house in San Francisco.